bfelipe/dark-mirror/README.md

     kubeless function call <function-name>

-In bothe case if your function is expencting to get an input data, everything you need to do is to add '--data' with the actual data you want to send to the lambda function.
+In both cases if your function is expencting to get an input data, everything you need to do is to add '--data' with the actual data you want to send to the lambda function.

 ## To Do

-- Add the new york times get news function
-- Add the guardian get news function
+- Add the guardian get_news function
-- Add the new york times get news function
+- Add the new york times get_news function
-- Add accuWeather function
 - Add spotify random playlist function
-- Add approach to handle unit tests